apiel/zicBox/NOTE.md

     - display hole is too big
     - might move number in empty spot?
 Or need to find a better way to utilize those empty spot..
     - add a pin going to front panel for LED (and 5v)
+    - expose Lout and Rout via pin

+- use all the encoder left to make a mega midi interface...

 ## method function pointer

 See if I can use